microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaNamedLocationPolicy.md

 This command demonstrates how to delete the named location policy in Microsoft Entra ID.

-- `-PolicyId` parameter specifies the policy Id of named location policy.
+- `-PolicyId` parameter specifies the Id of named location policy.

 ## Parameters